cainam/home-cluster-deployment/ansible/README.md

 - configure tempo in kiali
 - install grafana
 - ensure that kubelet and crio are always running
-- replace gluster by ??? openebs is not yet compatible with Raspberry
+- replace gluster by ??? openebs is not yet compatible with Raspberry, try longhorn, then Piraeus
 - remove auth policy from helm and deploy via Ansible (or merge with hydra chart)
+- import script: update Chart.yaml to contain the version of the software

 Manual steps to be automated:
 - client-in in oauth2-proxy is to be taken from hydra created by: